Startitecture/storm/storm/readme.txt

 IMPORTANT: .NET SDK and .NET Core projects do not allow NuGet packages to place mutable content within project files.
-Follow the steps below to ensure everything works:
+Follow the steps below to ensure everything works (Visual Studio):

-(1) Copy these files from the "Generation" folder:
+(1) Navigate to the NuGet package "Generation" folder by right-clicking one of the following files in this project's "Generation" folder:

-* Database.tt (recommend renaming to <dbname>.tt, or <dbname>-<schema>.tt)
+* Database.tt
 * storm.Reverse.POCO.Core.ttinclude
 * storm.Reverse.POCO.ttinclude

-into your project or a project subfolder.
+Drag all three files from the Explorer window into your project or a project subfolder.
 Do not run the transform if prompted.

-(2) Review the settings in Database.tt (or whatever you renamed it to) and ensure that you have a valid connection name (if using Web.config or app.config) or connection string (.NET Core, .NET SDK).
+(2) Review the settings in Database.tt and ensure that you have a valid connection name (if using Web.config or app.config) or connection string (.NET Core, .NET SDK).

 (3) Save changes and allow the transform to run.